ingo/ingo.github.io/_recipes/bratwurst.md

 ---
-title: Bratwurst
+author: Ingo's Dad
 category: Entrees
 description: These are the Nuernberger bratwursts Ingo's dad would make.
 These are truly a "family recipe."
+image: bratwurst.jpg
 size: 10 lbs
 time: Varies
-author: Ingo's Dad
+title: Bratwurst
 ---
 ### Ingredients

 * `10 lbs` pork butts